How to Cite a Picture in PowerPoint

 “Figure 1.”in the text box.
 Then, insert a sentence describing the photo and, after that, the citation reference, following either the APA, MLA, or Chicago style.

 How to Cite a Photo in PowerPoint on the Android App

 To cite a photo on the Android app, follow these steps:

 - Open the app and the relevant presentation and navigate to the slide with the photo you need to cite.

 - You’ll see a toolbar at the bottom of the screen.
-Find and tap the icon with the letter A in a rectangle – this is the button for creating a text box.
+Find and tap the Text Box icon, the letter A in a rectangle.

 - The text box will appear in the center of the slide.
 Tap inside the box to start writing.